Flavored leptogenesis and Dirac CP violation: Type-I seesaw and Casas-Ibarra parameterisation

 where, in general $R$ is a complex orthogonal matrix, which implies $R R^{T}={\bf \mathbb{I}}$.
-Here we consider two different form of orthogonal matrix: i) $R= {\bf O} \,e^{i {\bf A}}$ and ii) $R={\bf O} \,e^{{\bf A}}$, where ${\bf A}$ is an skew symmetric matrix.
-Here we choose {\bf O} to be an identity matrix.
+Here we consider two different forms of orthogonal matrix: i) $R= {\bf O} \,e^{i {\bf A}}$ and ii) $R={\bf O} \,e^{{\bf A}}$, where ${\bf A}$ is a skew symmetric matrix and {\bf O} is in principle an orthogonal matrix.
+However, for simplicity here we choose {\bf O} to be an identity matrix\footnote{Relaxing this assumption makes the scenario less predictive, in the context of investigating the role of Dirac CP violation in baryogenesis.
+The baryon asymmetry criteria does not impose any restriction on the range of Dirac CP phase.}.
+This choice is also motivated by the near quasi degeneracy (QD) among the light neutrino masses, that we consider in this work - quasi degeneracy in normal hierarchy.
+As the effect of {\bf O} can be absorbed in the PMNS matrix and $U$ and $U.{\bf O}$ would lead to the same physics (see Sec.
+2 of Ref. \cite{Pascoli:2003rq}), one can work with {\bf O} $={\bf \mathbb{I}}$.
+This kind of assumption is driven by the presence of {\bf O}$(3)$ symmetry in the lepton sector \cite{Branco:1998bw}.
+Simultaneously, it is spontaneous to consider a quasi-degenerate spectrum for the heavy Majorana neutrinos also, $M_1 \approx M_2 \approx M_3 = M$.
+Relaxing which may require, an unnatural fine-tuning between $Y_{\nu}$ and $M$ to get a nearly QD spectrum for the light neutrinos.
+It is also to be noted that, we perform this analysis considering near quasi-degeneracy in the normal hierarchy of neutrino mass spectrum.
 Both of these choices for the $R$ matrix especially give rise to exponential growth in the Yukawa coupling parameter space which eventually alters the parameter space for leptogenesis when compared to the case where $R$ is simply a complex orthogonal matrix.